 NPM-ALK Is a Key Regulator of the Oncoprotein FOXM1 in ALK-Positive Anaplastic Large Cell Lymphoma.

 Forkhead Box M1 (FOXM1) is an oncogenic transcription factor implicated in the pathogenesis of solid and hematologic cancers.
-Here, we examined the significance of FOXM1 in NPM-ALK-positive anaplastic large cell lymphoma (NPM-ALK+ ALCL), with a focus on how it interacts with NPM-ALK, a key oncogenic driver in these tumors.
-FOXM1 was expressed in NPM-ALK+ ALCL cell lines (5/5), patient samples (6/6) and tumors arising in NPM-ALK transgenic mice (4/4).
-FOXM1 was localized in the nuclei, and confirmed to be transcriptionally active.
-Inhibition of FOXM1 in two NPM-ALK+ ALCL cells using shRNA and pharmalogic agent (thiostrepton) resulted in reductions in cell growth and soft-agar colony formation, which were associated with apoptosis and cell-cycle arrest.
+In this study, we examined the significance of FOXM1 in NPM-ALK-positive anaplastic large cell lymphoma (NPM-ALK + ALCL), with a focus on how it interacts with NPM-ALK, which is a key oncogenic driver in these tumors.
+FOXM1 was expressed in NPM-ALK + ALCL cell lines (5/5), patient samples (21/21), and tumors arising in NPM-ALK transgenic mice (4/4).
+FOXM1 was localized in the nuclei and confirmed to be transcriptionally active.
+Inhibition of FOXM1 in two NPM-ALK + ALCL cells using shRNA and pharmalogic agent (thiostrepton) resulted in reductions in cell growth and soft-agar colony formation, which were associated with apoptosis and cell-cycle arrest.
 FOXM1 is functionally linked to NPM-ALK, as FOXM1 enhanced phosphorylation of the NPM-ALK/STAT3 axis.
 Conversely, DNA binding and transcriptional activity of FOXM1 was dependent on the expression of NPM-ALK.
 Further studies showed that this dependency hinges on the binding of FOXM1 to NPM1 that heterodimerizes with NPM-ALK, and the phosphorylation status of NPM-ALK.
 In conclusion, we identified FOXM1 as an important oncogenic protein in NPM-ALK+ ALCL.
-Our results exemplified that NPM-ALK exerts oncogenic effects in the nuclei, and illustrated a novel role of NPM1 in NPM-ALK pathobiology.
+Our results exemplified that NPM-ALK exerts oncogenic effects in the nuclei and illustrated a novel role of NPM1 in NPM-ALK pathobiology.